IgniteUI/igniteui-docfx/en/components/themes/sass/typography.md

 ```

 > [!NOTE]
-> Any properties that you do not pass, such as `$font-family`, `letter-spacing`, etc. will be automatically replaced with the default values as specified in the `$default-type-scale` for the category you want to use your style for.
+> Any parameters you do not pass, such as `$font-family`, `$letter-spacing`, etc. will be automatically filled by the values specified in the `$material-type-scale` for the respective category you are creating styles for.

 ### The Type Scale

-The type scale is a map of type styles for all 13 scale categories.
-To generate a new type map, all you have to do is write the following Sass:
+The type scale is a map of type styles that include 13 scale categories.
+To generate a new type map, type the following:

 ```scss
 $my-type-scale: igx-type-scale();
 ```

-This will produce a map, which is exactly the same as the `$default-scale-map` that the `igx-typography` mixin uses by default.
+This will produce a map, which is exactly the same as the `$material-type-scale` that the `igx-typography` mixin uses by default.

-We can use the `$h1-style` we defined in our previous example to produce a slightly modified type scale.
+You can use the `$h1-style` we defined in our previous example to produce a slightly modified type scale.

 ```scss
 $my-type-scale: igx-type-scale($h1: $h1-style);